Fish in water

 In order to fish at one of our parks the California Department of Fish & Wildlife requires all a state fishing license for ages 16 and over.

 The California Department of Fish & Wildlife offers two license-free fishing days every year.
-This means no license is needed on these days, however, Regional Parks still requires a fishing permit that can be purchased at the park entrance.
+This means no California license is needed on these days, however, Regional Parks still requires a fishing permit that can be purchased at the park entrance.

 Regional Parks Fishing Permit Required